Have you ever stopped to consider what sort of “old age” you want?

 - osteoarthritis – pain and inflammation of the joints resulting in limited movement

-- osteoporosis – thinning or weakening of the bones leading to increased risk of breaks
+- osteoporosis – thinning or weakening of the bones leading to increased risk of fractures

 - loss of cognitive function – ranging from mild cognitive impairment to Alzheimer’s disease and dementia